nrwl/workshop-nx-labs/rxjs/lab-2.md

-# Lab: Throttle Assigned to User Field and Transform
+# Lab 2: Throttle Assigned to User Field and Transform

 ## Time: 20 minutes